elchs/LetoDBf/Readme.txt

    SAMBA application adaption,
-     # build: tests/excltest.prg
+     # build: hbmk2 tests/excltest.prg
        and copy the executable e.g. into the root directory of the <share>.
      # copy tests/rddleto.txt as excltest.ini into the same directory;
        this will be specific to that exe as with same filename
-     # adapt in ini:
+     # adapt in excltest.ini:
-       SMB_SERVER = IP-adress  ( to spare DNS resolution for each call )
+       SMB_SERVER = its.IP.address  ( to spare DNS resolution time for each call )
-       SMB_PORT = 2814   ( for single server setup, port is 2812 )
+       SMB_PORT = 2814   ( for single server setup default port is 2812 )
    This executable must be called after any successful <shared> opened table.
    It set OS ErrorLevel as result to 1, if table is already <exclusive> used, then the just <shared> open was invalid and table must be immediate closed.

-   See at top in tests/excltest.prg for further instructions to use.
+   See at top in tests/excltest.prg for further instructions how to use.

       5. How to work with the LetoDBf server